 In real life the postman’s bestie was speechless when she had an opportunity to put the moves on her hero, the Duke of Wellington, who kicked Napoleon’s ass.

 Charlotte, unlike her siblings, was a literary sensation when she was alive.
 Emily had to wait until after her death to be rebranded a genius.
 Passive Anne was just an extra in their story.

-Emily Bronte’s Heathcliff is the ultimate anti-hero though it’s hard to accept Laurence Olivier loving Cathy to death in the famous Wuthering Heights movie, when he had an affair with Danny Kaye.
+Emily Bronte’s Heathcliff is the ultimate anti-hero though it’s hard to accept Laurence Olivier loving Cathy to death in the famous Wuthering Heights movie, if he had an affair with Danny Kaye.

 But while Rochester, a rich older man, is a stock fantasy; Emily, the taller, more talented sister who had all her own teeth, invented in Heathcilff an iconic demon who could give Dracula a run for his money.

 There’s a theory that brother Branwell was the model for Heathcliff, given that he was the only man she had seen with his boots off.
 But Heathcliff isn’t her brother, he’s her own dark imagination.

 Emily was the only one strong enough, mentally and physically, to drag her junkie brother to the very small bed he shared with his father.
 It’s maybe just as well Bran was up all night smoking opium and only needed the bed after the clergyman had got up at the crack of dawn to pray.